mgraffg/EvoDAG/README.md

 # Performance #

-The next table presents the average performance in terms of the balance error rate (BER) of PSMS, auto-sklearn, SVM, and EvoDAG on thirteen classification problems (these benchmarks can be found:
+The next table presents the average performance in terms of the balance error rate (BER) of PSMS, auto-sklearn, SVM, and EvoDAG on nine classification problems (these benchmarks can be found:
 [matlab](http://theoval.cmp.uea.ac.uk/matlab/benchmarks) and [text](http://ws.ingeotec.mx/~mgraffg/classification)).

 The best performance among each classification dataset is in bold face to facilitate the reading.
-It can be observed from the table that PSMS obtained the best performance on five datasets, SVM on one dataset, and EvoDAG (0.10.6) obtained the best performance in the rest of the datasets (seven).
+It can be observed from the table that PSMS obtained the best performance on three datasets, SVM on one dataset, and EvoDAG (0.10.6) obtained the best performance in the rest of the datasets (five).
 One characteristic that caught our attention is the high confidence intervals of auto-sklearn (not shown here), it is one order of magnitude higher than the other systems.
 Analyzing the predictions performed by